complxalgorithm/TweetKeywordMapper/README.md

     - This is only required if you want to map your results using GeoPandas.
 3. GeoPandas - learn how to install [here](https://geopandas.org/en/stable/getting_started/install.html).
     - This is only required if you want to map your results using GeoPandas.
-4. matplotlib - learn how to install [here](https://matplotlib.org/stable/users/installing/index.html).
+4. Matplotlib - learn how to install [here](https://matplotlib.org/stable/users/installing/index.html).
     - This is only required if you want to map your results using GeoPandas.
+5. Numpy - learn how to install [here](https://numpy.org/install/).
+    - Only used in a single line in the state extraction algorithm.
+    - This is only required if you want to use the search capabilities.
-5. Tweepy - learn how to install [here](https://docs.tweepy.org/en/stable/install.html).
+6. Tweepy - learn how to install [here](https://docs.tweepy.org/en/stable/install.html).
-    - This is only required if you do not want to use the search capabilities and instead already have a csv file containing Tweet data.
+    - This is only required if you want to use the search capabilities.
-6. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
+7. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
     - This is only required if you want to map your results using ArcGIS Pro.

 ## Set Up & Run